PADI Rescue Diver Course

 What Do I Need?

-If you prefer, you can choose to study with the Rescue Diver Manual and watch the Rescue Diver Video (a book and DVD package).
+Study with the Rescue Diver Manual and watch the Rescue Diver Video (a book and DVD package).
 Your PADI Instructor will meet with you to schedule knowledge review sessions along with your rescue exercises and scenarios.

 Additional Equipment includes: